angular/angular/aio/content/guide/schematics.md

 The `add` command uses your package manager to download new dependencies, and invokes an installation script that is implemented as a schematic.

 For example, the [`@angular/material`](https://material.angular.io/guide/schematics) schematic tells the `add` command to install and set up Angular Material and theming, and register new starter components that can be created with `ng generate`.
-You can look at this one as an example and model for your own add schematic.
+Look at this one as an example and model for your own add schematic.

 Partner and third party libraries also support the Angular CLI with add schematics.
 For example, `@ng-bootstrap/schematics` adds [ng-bootstrap](https://ng-bootstrap.github.io/)  to an app, and  `@clr/angular` installs and sets up [Clarity from VMWare](https://vmware.github.io/clarity/documentation/v1.0/get-started).